2012 Ohio State Buckeyes football team: Michigan State

 The second half began just like the first half with both offenses scoring early.
 Michigan State kicked their second field goal of the day with 11:04 remaining in the third, which closed the gap to a 7–6 game.
-Ohio State and Drew Basil would respond with an impressive drive of their own, resulting in a field goal and pushing it to a four-point game again at 10–6.
+Ohio State and Drew Basil would respond with an impressive drive of their own, resulting in a field goal and restoring their four-point lead at 10–6.
 Michigan State would score their first touchdown of the game midway through the third quarter on a 29-yard touchdown pass from Andrew Maxwell to Keith Mumphrey.
 Mumphrey was able to break several Buckeye tackles and score, giving the Spartans a 13–10 lead.
-Once again the Buckeyes would respond quickly, this time on a four play touchdown drive, which ended with Braxton Miller throwing a 63-yard touchdown pass to Devin Smith.
+Once again the Buckeyes would respond quickly, this time on a four-play touchdown drive, which ended with Braxton Miller throwing a 63-yard touchdown pass to Devin Smith.
 With the touchdown, Ohio State led the game 17–13, which would be the score at the end of the third quarter.
-Michigan State had several opportunities throughout the fourth quarter to take the lead away from Ohio State, but penalties and missed field goals would eventually halt any momentum.
-The Spartans did convert on a Dan Conroy 48-yard field goal midway through the fourth quarter to make it a 17–16.
-After the Buckeye defense stopping the Spartans from scoring to take the lead, the Ohio State offense would run out the clock and end the game with a 17–16 victory.
-The win was Ohio State's first Big Ten conference win of the season, as well as head coach Urban Meyer's first Big Ten win.
-The win also kept Ohio State undefeated at 5–0 on the season.
+Michigan State had several opportunities throughout the fourth quarter to take the lead, but penalties and missed field goals would eventually halt any momentum.
+The Spartans did convert on a Conroy 48-yard field goal midway through the fourth quarter to close to 17–16.
+After the Buckeye defense stopped the Spartans, the Ohio State offense would run out the clock and end the game with a 17–16 victory.
+The victory was Ohio State's first Big Ten conference win of the season, as well as Urban Meyer's first success as a Big Ten head coach.
+Ohio State stayed undefeated at 5–0 on the season.
 Braxton Miller led the team in both rushing and passing, completing 16 of 23 passes for 179 yards and one touchdown, along with 145 rushing yards.